snsaiphoo/binf6110_assignment3/README.md

 </div>
 <br/>
-This rarefaction analysis, seen in Figure 5, serves as an initial exploratory step to assess sequencing depth (sample size) and species richness across samples.
-The general plateauing of curves suggests that the data are adequate for differential abundance analyses.
+This rarefaction analysis, shown in Figure 5, assesses sequencing depth and species richness across samples.
+The curves generally plateau at higher sequencing depths, indicating that most species present in the samples have been captured.

 ### Alpha Diversity Analysis
 <div align="center">